rjafari44/ESP32-Sonar/README.md

 - External 5V is strongly recommended for stable operation
 - All grounds must be shared (common ground)
 - Servo noise can affect sensor readings if power is unstable

 ---

+## Features

+### Auto Sweep Mode (Default)
+The servo automatically sweeps from 0° to 180° and back, continuously scanning the environment.
+This creates the classic radar-style visualization.

+### Manual Mode
+Press the button to switch to manual mode.
+Use the potentiometer to directly control the servo angle and take measurements at specific positions.
+Press the button again to return to auto sweep mode.

+When switching from manual back to auto mode, the servo automatically resets to 0° before resuming the sweep pattern.

+---